 Studies through time show that workers want to have a say in many of their workplace decisions, such as how the jobs are organized, or how problems in their work environment are solved.

-They are not so keen to be involved at high level strategic buisness decisions.
-Unless it is about new technologies in the workplace.
-They want a voice when they percieve a link between strategic decisions and their own long term interests.
-It would seem that the collective participative decision making style would be appropriate in these situations.
+They are not so keen to be involved at high level strategic business decisions, unless it is about new technologies in the workplace.
+They want a voice when they perceive a link between strategic decisions and their own long term interests.

 Leadership decision making can also be categorized in other ways...